Serban-Timofte-EBR/SAP_TechStack_Notes/TADM_1/12_ExtraTopics.md

 | ST22 | ABAP dumps (runtime errors) |
 | SM37 | Job monitoring (background jobs) |
 | RZ10 | System profile parameters |

+## SAP Integration Process

+1. SAP Process Integration (SAP PI) / SAP Process Orchestration (SAP PO)

+- SAP PI/PO is the primary middleware solution for enterprise application integration.

+- It facilitates the exchange of information between SAP and non-SAP systems.

+- Uses integration scenarios such as synchronous/asynchronous communication, message transformation, and routing.

+- Supports protocols such as SOAP, REST, FTP, and IDocs

+2. SAP Cloud Integration (SAP Integration Suite)

+- A cloud-based integration solution that allows SAP systems to integrate with cloud and on-premise applications.

+- Provides pre-built integration content and APIs.

+- Supports API management, event-driven integration, and workflow automation.

+3. SAP Gateway

+- Used to expose SAP Business Suite data as OData services.

+- Enables RESTful API-based communication.

+- Commonly used in SAP Fiori applications.

+4. Remote Function Call (RFC)

+- RFC is a standard SAP protocol for internal and external communication.

+- Supports synchronous and asynchronous communication.

+- Used for connecting SAP systems (SAP-to-SAP) or external systems to SAP.